aubree-alexander/tech-blog/README.md

 ## Description/Purpose
 * Challenge for UW Extensions Coding Bootcamp.
-* Functionality:
+* Functionality: User can create an account / login, and view, edit, and comment on posts.
+It is a tech blog.

-## Walkthrough/Demonstration Video
+## Photo

 ## User Story
 * GIVEN a CMS-style blog site